osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 The Travolta    - Super-sized Funky Bomb
-Transporter     - Transports the user to the location of a marker projectile Tsar Bomba      - Largest single nuclear explosive bomb ever made Wall of Dirt    - Raises a small wall of dirt a short distance from your tank in the direction you aim X Tracer        - Shoots a spread of tracers at 2.5 degree increments
+Transporter     - Transports the user to the location of a marker projectile Tsar Bomba      - Largest single nuclear explosive bomb ever made Volcano         - Creates a volcano that erupts upon impact Wall of Dirt    - Raises a small wall of dirt a short distance from your tank in the direction you aim X Tracer        - Shoots a spread of tracers at 2.5 degree increments